sajanbhagat/sajanbhagat/README.md

 ### I'm a problem solver, professional ***data scientist and computer vision engineer*** with hands-on experience in deep learning frameworks like TensorFlow and PyTorch

 - 🔭 Working as Manager - AI Labs at Subex Limited
-- 👯 I’m looking to collaborate on computer vision based research projects
+- 👯 I’m looking forward to collaborate on computer vision based research projects
 - 💬 Ask me about Data Sciences

 ### Few Achievements